 The island is home to countless sun-soaked beaches

 Avlaki, Mandraki, and Kamini are within walking distance from Hydra’s port for those who want to stay near town.

 If you’re seeking solitude and serenity, you can take water taxis from the port to more secluded beaches, like Agios Nikolaos, Molos, and Kaoumithi.

 Bisti, Agioas Nikolaos, Mandraki, and Kamini are all organized beaches, so there are sunbeds and umbrellas available, as well as beach bars for refreshments.

 If you decide to go to a beach that isn’t organized, be sure to bring water and snacks with you!

-There are also tavernas in Hydra’s port, or along the walking path to Avlaki and Kamini, which serve traditional Greek food if you get hungry after a day of swimming.
-And you certainly will.
+There are also tavernas in Hydra’s port or along the walking path to Avlaki and Kamini, which serve traditional Greek food if you get hungry after a day of swimming, which you certainly will.